tarkheeto/DPS-Man/README.md

 display_surface.blit(text_surf, text_rect)
 ```
 ### **Game Over Reset:**
-If there is a collision detected between the **ifxMan** character and any of the clouds, the game mode is set to **False** (effectively ending the game).
+If there is a collision detected between the **DPSMan** character and any of the clouds, the game mode is set to **False** (effectively ending the game).
 The code does not reset the score to zero immediately upon collision, the score is shown below the start menu, however by pressing **s**, the game restarts and resets the score.

 ## Programming the DPSKits2Go
 The DPSKit2Go is essentially a microcontroller evaluation board with a built in barometric pressure sensor. (essentially an XMC2Go hooked up with a DPSShield2Go in one PCB) for more info on the DPSKits2Go [click here!](https://www.hackster.io/Infineon_Team/pressure-sensors-2go-the-dps310-dps368-fda7c6)